-My life is blessed in many ways.
-I have many professionals in my life who are able, competent, helpful, supportive and generally just wonderful.
+My has been blessed in many ways.
+I have had many professionals in my life who are able, competent, helpful, supportive and generally just wonderful.
 The main man is Chris Jackson, responsible for this blog.
-Well I do admit that I do the writing but he posts for me daily and is always there for me.
+Well I do admit that I to the writing, but he posts for me daily and is always there for me.
 Yeah Chris!
-The reunion took place in my favourite place in the world: the Rex Whistler Restaurant in the Tate Britain located in London England.
-We were both amazed at our number of readers, which is the mark of success on a blog.
+This reunion took place in my favourite place in the world: the Rex Whistler Restaurant in the Tate Britain, London England, prepandemic as it is closed at the moment.
+Chris and I were both amazed at the number of readers, which is the mark of success on a blog.

 He: I pave the road.
 You drive the car.